SilouFr/fursuit_dryer/README.md

 Thanks to Yashn for 3D modelling + printing

-Thanks to my dad for letting me crafting the device in his garage + his help
+Thanks to my dad for letting me craft the device in his garage + his help